User testing is a key tool to make sure your app's design actually works for the people it's supposed to - your users.

 Along the way, you’ll build your own professional arsenal of best practices.
 I guarantee you’ll also identify a boatload of things you will never, ever try again.

-Bekah is senior UX designer/developer at user experience strategy firm truematter.
+Bekah is senior UX designer/developer and accessibility expert at user experience strategy firm truematter.
 Her dual skillsets in visual design and front-end development help her create simple, usable designs that best serve the needs of real people online.
+She has worked with Fortune 500 clients on end-to-end UX and development projects.
 As an academic mentor, Bekah was one of the first instructors to join the Columbia, SC chapter of Girls Who Code, an organization that teaches front-end development to girls ages 12 to 18.